BRISTOL, LEVITTOWN & MORRISVILLE

 ARTS & CULTURE

+Stroll Bristol's Radcliffe and Mill Streets to see some still-standing historic, and restored town houses.
 Relax by the Delaware River while you read through generations of local and international books at the Margaret R. Grundy Memorial Library.
-You'll learn more about the history and culture of Bristol, the Grundy family genealogy and your other interests as you peruse the eclectic collection at this vast library.
+Visit the Margaret R. Grundy Memorial Museum, where you'll get a look at the interior of one of these beautiful town houses that is so pristine, you'll think your stepping back in time.
 Located just a short walk from the library in the heart of the town is Bristol Riverside Theatre.
 The quaint theatre provides a cultural hub for the community with enthralling children's theatre, toe-tapping musicals and wonderful special events.

 Bristol's Mill Street is lined with unique shops and boutiques such as Another Time Antiques.
 Old-fashioned furniture, art, jewelry, glassware and other antiquities are still in fashion at this fantastic antique store.
 Make sure to pick up a personalized gift for your loved ones at Great I.D.'s by Anne.
 This shop specializes in beautiful, custom embroidered gifts for people of all ages that are sure to put a smile on your face, and the faces of your loved ones.

 PLACES TO STAY